uyarmelik/KotlinForJavaDevelopersAtCoursera/README.md

-# Coursera: Kotlin for Java Developers
+# Kotlin for Java Developers at Coursera
 Programming assignments given in Kotlin for Java Developers course by JetBrains at [Coursera](https://www.coursera.org/learn/kotlin-for-java-developers).